wcjohnson11/wcjohnson11.github.com/articles/2015-09-02-javascript-instantiation/index.md

 It is the method that most browsers are optimized for so get comfortable with it.
 Most imporant to understand with this method is what's going on up at the top.
 There's few things happening implicitly in this pattern.
-1. `this = object.create(batman)` happens right at the beginning
+1. `this = object.create(batman)` happens implicitly right at the beginning (_You didn't event have to code it!_)
-2. return this, which is the new batman
+2. The Batman function return `this`, which is the new batman (_You didn't have to code that either!_)
 3. The other thing to pay attention to is that these methods are being added onto the Batman Object prototype.
 These methods will then be available on every new Batman instance to delegate to if a lookup on the original object fails

+Also, you may have noticed that the Batman function starts with a capital B, where the other methods started with a lower-case letter.
+This is actual best-practices and will let other people reading your code know that you're using Pseudo-Classical instantiation.
+Additionally, we used the new keyword, which is what tells the parser to implicitly do those magic steps above!

+So we've covered all of the above instantiation types and I'd be surprised if you don't run into them in the future.
+I typically use Pseudo-Classical and as mentioned earlier, it's what most browsers are optimized for.

+Now you're off to the races, any questions? lemme know!
 <p><img src="./batman-run.gif" alt=""></p>